helping-the-tortoise/blog/README.md

 # blog
-Project to house a blog
+Project to house a blog.

+May turn into something more, but for now it's words-times.